Inexpensive Tips for Increasing Property Value Before Selling Your Home

 I think the most important thing is to make sure everything is sparkling clean, tidy, and in good repair.

 How long has it been since you’ve painted?
-If any rooms look dingy or if any outdoor trim is looking dirty or faded, a fresh coat of a pleasant neutral color is a small investment that will make a big difference.
+If any rooms look dingy or any outdoor trim looks dirty or faded, a fresh coat of a pleasant neutral color is a small investment that will make a big difference.
 You should also consider removing any dated wallpaper and simply painting the wall.

 Could your siding or deck benefit from pressure washing?
-Do you have squeaky doors, lose floor tiles, or cabinet drawers that don’t open/close properly?
+Do you have squeaky doors, loose floor tiles, or cabinet drawers that don’t open/close properly?

-Repair or replace any plumbing fixtures that drip or that take a lot of muscle to turn on/off.
-Also, extreme decluttering is technically not a home improvement but it will make your home look more attractive to a buyer.
+Repair or replace any plumbing fixtures that drip or take a lot of muscle to turn on/off.
+Also, extreme decluttering is technically not a home improvement, but it will make your home look more attractive to a buyer.

 Colleen